Former U.S. Ukraine Ambassador Testifies In Impeachment Probe On Capitol Hill

 An attorney for Sondland said in a statement that he has "at all times acted with integrity and in the interests of the United States.
 He has no agenda apart from answering the Committees' questions fully and truthfully."

-The statement also noted that Sondland will not release document Congress is requesting, however, and that it's up to the State Department to do so.
+The statement also noted that Sondland will not release documents that Congress is requesting, however, and that it's up to the State Department to do so.

 "By federal law and regulation, the State Department has sole authority to produce such documents," per the statement, "and Ambassador Sondland hopes the materials will be shared with the Committees in advance of his Thursday testimony."

-Sondland flew from Brussels to Washington to voluntarily answer questions about text messages between him and the senior diplomat at the U.S. embassy in Ukraine, Bill Taylor, about whether military assistance was being conditioned on investigations related to political campaigns.
+Sondland flew from Brussels to Washington to voluntarily answer questions about text messages between him and the senior diplomat at the U.S. Embassy in Ukraine, Bill Taylor, about whether military assistance was being conditioned on investigations related to political campaigns.

 Earlier this week, White House counsel Pat Cipollone sent a letter to House Speaker Nancy Pelosi, D-Calif., and the chairs of the three committees saying the administration would not cooperate with document or testimony requests, arguing that the inquiry "lacks any legitimate constitutional foundation" and is simply an effort to "nullify the outcome of the democratic process" by reversing the results of the 2016 election and influence the upcoming 2020 election.